 - Use a scan tool to check for any codes stored in the vehicle's ECM.
+Here's a great one we use daily.
 That means pending codes, too.
 Take a snapshot of the freeze-frame data for each code to verify conditions when each code was set.

 - Clear the codes and take the vehicle for a test drive.
 Try to recreate the conditions of the original code if possible.

 - Make a thorough visual inspection for any damaged wires, connectors, sensors or components around the NOx trap.